3DStreet/3dstreet-docs/blog/2025-10-30-bringing-ar-street-planning-to-communities-university-of-cincinnati-pilot.md

 ## The Challenge

 Communities struggle to imagine proposed street changes, leading to project delays, pushback, and eroded trust between residents and agencies.
-The UC team, led by Alejandro Lozano Robledo with researchers Mythili Emani, Domagoj Bui, and Andrea, asked two questions:
+The UC team, led by Alejandro Lozano Robledo with researchers Mythili Emani, Domagoj Bui, and Andrea Maravic, asked two questions:

 1. **Is accessible AR technically feasible?** Can we deliver on-site experiences using just smartphones, no apps required?
 2. **Does it actually improve engagement?** What happens when communities can walk through future streets before they're built?